 First, it’s important to understand the qualities a hiring manager is looking for when they’re interviewing for a leadership role.
 So what are leadership skills?

-Leadership is the ability to influence others and inspire them to take action, make things happen, and achieve desired outcomes.
-It is the ability to clearly communicate goals, rally and motivate people towards a vision, and take charge, especially during crises.
+Leadership is the ability to influence and inspire others.
+It moves them to take action, make things happen, and achieve goals.
+Leaders must clearly communicate goals.
+They must rally and motivate people towards a vision.
+They must take charge, especially during crises.
 It is about trying to be the best version of yourself while empowering others to become the best version of themselves.

 quote from lee kuan yew on leadership